lucaswo/Pic2Brick/README.md

   -sm SMOOTH, --smooth SMOOTH
                         Smoothing factor for prefiltering.
 Increase for
                         removing artifacts.
 Can only be odd.
 Defaults to 1.
-  -s SIZE, --size SIZE  Max size for the output image in pixels/studs.
+  -s SIZE, --size SIZE
+                        Max size for the output image in pixels/studs.
                         Defaults to 32.
-  -ms MAXSIZE, --maxsize MAXSIZE
+  -ml MAXLENGTH, --maxlength MAXLENGTH
-                        Max size of an individual LEGO plate in studs.
+                        Max length of an individual LEGO plate in studs.
                         Defaults to 12.
+  -mw MAXWIDTH, --maxwidth MAXWIDTH
+                        Max width of an individual LEGO plate in studs.
+                        Defaults to 6.
+  -lab LAB
-  -rgb RGB              If not zero, RGB is used for distances between pixels,
+                        If not zero, LAB is used for distances between pixels, otherwise RGB.
-                        otherwise LAB.
 Defaults to 1.
 ```

 Have fun bricking around!

+LEGO® is a registered trademark of the LEGO group of companies and does not sponsor, authorize, or endorse this project.